darphiz/ProductionGradeLaravelLAMPDockerfile/README.md

-## Production Grade Laravel Docker Setup
+## Single Container Laravel Docker Setup

 A robust, scalable, and production-ready Docker setup for Laravel applications, designed to simplify deployment, enhance performance, and ensure security.